dschmenk/PLASMA/README.md

 puti(myrec.2) // Name length = 6 (Pascal string puts length byte first)
 ```

 This contrived example shows how one can access offsets from a variable as either `byte`s or `word`s regardless of how they were defined.
-This operator becomes more powerful when combined with pointers, defined next.
+This operator becomes more powerful when combined with pointers, defined below.

 ### Defining Structures